Will the Heat cover the spread vs. the Bulls? Promo Codes, Betting Trends, Records ATS

 Additional Heat Insights & Trends

-- The Heat are 5-5 against the spread and 5-5 overall over their last 10 contests.
+- The Heat are 4-6 against the spread and 4-6 overall over their last 10 games.

-- The Heat have gone over the total in five of their past 10 contests.
+- In their past 10 games, the Heat have gone over the total five times.

 Bet on this or any NBA matchup at BetMGM